Topics

 About

-Jenny Allert, MSN Ed., RNC-OB, is an associate professor and chair of the Department of Nursing at Metropolitan State University of Denver.
+Jenny Allert, MSN Ed., RNC-OB, is a professor and chair of the Department of Nursing at Metropolitan State University of Denver.
 Her areas of expertise are pregnancy and newborns.
 She teaches Nursing Care for the Childbearing Family and Health Assessment.

 Prior to joining MSU Denver, Allert was a staff nurse in the Labor and Delivery Department at multiple SCL Health sites.
 She was also a nursing obstetric clinical-practice instructor, health-career online instructor and upper-division lecturer at Arizona State University.
 Allert worked at Banner University Health Center as a staff nurse in a Level 4 high-risk labor-and-delivery unit.
 She is the lead faculty of Nursing Care for the Childbearing Family; and Health Assessment.
 She also serves on the Admissions and Scholarship Committee, the College Advising Committee and the University Awards Committee at MSU Denver.